nitkannen/multimodal-cultural-fairness/README.md

 * Inspecting the Geographical Representativeness of Images from Text-to-Image Models

-* Inspecting the Geographical Representativeness of Images from Text-to-Image Models

 * Navigating Cultural Chasms: Exploring and Unlocking the Cultural POV of Text-To-Image Models